-Most of the girls come to Fatou Gaye after one or both their parents died, or left the household, and the remaining family members don’t have resources to raise all children the way they wish to.
-We are always happy when they approach us because that means, the family cares for the girl’s future.
+Most of the children come to Fatou Gaye after one or both their parents died, or left the household, and the remaining family members don’t have resources to raise all children the way they wish to.
+We are always happy when they approach us because that means, the family cares for a child’s future.

-How to support my work & my girls
+How to support my work & my children

 Our shelter is financed by clinic’s profits – and by people like you.
 Your donations secure our beds and food, our education and our health.

-As clinic’s profits are influenced very strongly by external circumstances, the STIN Foundation that runs our shelter set up the
+As clinic’s profits are influenced very strongly by external circumstances, we set up a

-to use for all girls alike.
-Pooled donations give all girls a common feeling of being all worth the same support.
+to use for all children alike.
+Pooled donations give them all a common feeling of being all worth the same support.

 They will become professionals and have own families – they are our hope for a stable, democratic Gambia that keeps up with the world’s progress.